All Episodes

 And that's what people need to take away from even those questions today.

-Am I wrong in believing that the judge realized that the prosecution didn't make their case, that Michael Cohn was so gutted on cross that he went in for the save and set lifeline after lifeline, and we saw that when he you know severely limited any testimony as it relates to the law in this case.
+Am I wrong in believing that the judge realized that the prosecution didn't make their case, that Michael Cohn was so gutted on cross that he went in for the save and sent lifeline after lifeline?

-Uh the whole meltdown with Bob Costello, who would have, if it was allowed, would have impeached all of Donald Trump's test I'm sorry, Michael Cohn's testimony, and he would have added that he spent an hour and a half on the phone with Alvin Bragg and his team uh discussing all the all the evidence that existed that was exculpatory that they would then have an obligation to bring before the grand jury, and they did not bring before the grand jury indicting in this case.
+And he would have added that he spent an hour and a half on the phone with Alvin Bragg and his team discussing all the evidence that existed that was exculpatory that they would then have an obligation to bring before the grand jury and they did not bring before the grand jury indicting in this case.

-That is certainly going to be an avenue of appeal, uh, I think that they will win.
+That is certainly going to be an avenue of appeal, I think, that they will win.

-They can disagree, uh they they can think a crime committed, and four people can think it's A, four can think it's B, and four can think it's C, and the judge would still treat it as a unanimous guilty verdict, which I think is outrageous.
+They can think a crime committed, and four people can think it's A, four can think it's B, and four can think it's C, and the judge would still treat it as a unanimous guilty verdict, which I think is outrageous.

-Now, we just had Greg Jarrett on, and he pointed out to the 2020 Ramos versus Louisiana case and the Supreme Court case that, you know, has held unanimity in jury verdicts is required under the sixth and seventh amendments.
+Now, we just had Greg Jarrett on, and he pointed out to the 2020 Ramos versus Louisiana case and the Supreme Court case that, you know, has held unanimity in jury verdicts as required under the Sixth and Seventh Amendments.

-And to me, as I said, good prosecutors recognize and realize that you don't want to get a conviction at every at any cost.
+And to me, as I said, good prosecutors recognize and realize that you don't want to get a conviction at any cost.

 Your job is to do justice.